awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

      sudo yum update-minimal --sec-severity=Critical,Important --bugfix -y
      ```

-     For RHEL 8, CentOS Stream, and Rocky Linux , the equivalent dnf commands for this workflow are:
+     For RHEL 8 and Rocky Linux , the equivalent dnf commands for this workflow are:

      ```
      sudo dnf update-minimal --sec-severity=Critical --bugfix -y ; \